Anorexia mirabilis: Historical instances

 Anorexia mirabilis was frequently accompanied by behaviors most medical professionals today would find worrisome and dangerous.
-Angela of Foligno was known to eat the scabs of the poor and Catherine of Siena was known to drain the pus from sick individuals into a cup to drink.
+Angela of Foligno was known to eat the scabs of the poor and Catherine of Siena once drank pus from the sore of a sick woman.

-Many women notoriously refused all food except for the holy Eucharist, signifying not only their devotion to God and Jesus, but also demonstrating, to them, the separation of body and spirit.
+Many women refused all food except for the holy Eucharist, signifying not only their devotion to God and Jesus, and demonstrating, to them, the separation of body and spirit.
 That the body could exist for extended periods without nourishment gave people of the time a clear picture of how much stronger, and therefore how much more important, the spirit was.
-It mattered not in popular opinion that the reported periods of female fasting were impossibly long (from months to many years) and simply added to the allure of this very specifically female achievement.
+It mattered not in popular opinion that the reported periods of female fasting were impossibly long, from months to many years, and added to the allure of this very specifically female achievement.

-Marie of Oignies (1167–1213) reportedly lived as a hermit, wore only white, cut off pieces of her body to expunge her desire, and both she and Beatrice of Nazareth claimed that not only did the smell of meat make them vomit, but also that the slightest whiff of food would cause their throats to close up entirely.
+Marie of Oignies (1167–1213) reportedly lived as a hermit, wore only white, and cut off pieces of her body to expunge her desire.
+Both she and Beatrice of Nazareth claimed that the smell of meat made them vomit, and that the slightest whiff of food would cause their throats to close up entirely.

 Both Angela of Foligno (1248–1309) and Catherine of Siena (1347–1380) were reportedly anorexia mirabilis sufferers.

 In the time of Catherine of Siena, celibacy and fasting were held in high regard.
-Ritualistic fasting was both a means to avoid gluttony (one of the seven deadly sins), and to atone for past sins.
+Ritualistic fasting was both a means to avoid gluttony, one of the seven deadly sins, and to atone for past sins.
 Catherine initially fasted as a teenager to protest an arranged marriage to her late sister Bonaventura's husband.
-Bonaventura herself had taught this technique to Catherine, refusing to eat until her husband showed better manners.
-Fasting then was a means of exercising some control, taking power back for the individual and as such it is similar to one of the underlying factors in anorexia nervosa today.
-Thus, women could gain more freedom and respect remaining virgins than they would becoming wives.
+Bonaventura had taught this technique to Catherine, refusing to eat until her husband showed better manners.
+Fasting then was a means of exercising some control, taking power back for the individual and is similar to one of the underlying factors in anorexia nervosa today.
+Thus, women could gain more freedom and respect remaining virgins, than they would becoming wives.
 Catherine managed to pursue her interests in theology and papal politics, opportunities less likely available to a wife and mother.